A pair of silver-accented English spurs with rowels.

 Selecting the right pair of rowel spurs is about finding the perfect balance between your riding experience, your horse's sensitivity, and your specific discipline.
 It’s not a one-size-fits-all situation.
 Think of it as choosing the right tool for a very specific job: clear and gentle communication with your partner.
 A spur that works wonders for a seasoned dressage rider might be too much for someone just starting out or for a particularly sensitive horse.
 By considering a few key factors, you can find a pair that refines your aids, respects your horse, and feels like a natural extension of your leg.

-Consider Shank Length and Your Experience
+Match the Shank Length to Your Experience Level

 The shank is the arm of the spur that extends from the heel band.
 Its length plays a huge role in how the spur works.
 Shanks can range from very short (less than a centimeter) to quite long (up to 7.5 cm).
 As a rule of thumb, the longer the shank, the less leg movement is needed to make contact with your horse.
 This is why longer shanks are best suited for experienced riders with a quiet, controlled leg.
 If you’re still developing your seat and leg position, a shorter shank is a much better choice.
 It requires a more deliberate movement to use, reducing the chance of accidentally bumping your horse.